-Anyway, this for instructions works if you know exactly how many times you need to repeat some instructions.
+Anyway, this for instruction works if you know exactly how many times you need to print.
 In fact, it is even more generic than that.
 It works with any sequence that you can iterate on.
 So, in general you write for x in sequence :, and that repeats the block of instructions that follows for every value x in the given sequence.
 For example: